Lima Peaks

 Lima Peaks, Red Rock River Valley | Rick and Susie Graetz

-Access to the north side of the Lima Peaks is best achieved via Little Sheep Creek road.
-There are several spur roads reached from here.
+Access to the north side of the Lima Peaks is best achieved via Little Sheep Creek Road.
+There are several spur roads accessible from here.
 An entry point and a campground are located near the head of the East Fork.
-The campground has some excellent campsites with beautiful vistas compliments of the rugged Lima Peaks clawing at the sky to the south.
+The campground has some excellent campsites with beautiful vistas, compliments of the rugged Lima Peaks clawing at the sky to the south.

 In these northern reaches, the Middle Fork Road leads to the Middle Fork Trailhead and a route to White Pine Ridge.

-Several internet sites outline hiking and climbing suggestions for these Lima Peaks.
+Several websites outline hiking and climbing suggestions for these Lima Peaks.
 The Beaverhead-Deerlodge National Forest Map shows access points and roads.
-They are a seldom visit mountain range yet rank amongst the best of Montana’s lofty places.
+They are a seldom-visited mountain range yet rank among Montana’s loftiest places.